grommet/grommet/src/js/components/DataTable/README.md

 **border**

 Cell border.
 You can set the border per context by passing an
-      object with keys for 'heading', 'body', and/or 'footer'.
+      object with keys for 'header', 'headerGroup', 'body', and/or 'footer'.

 ```
 boolean